ibm-cloud-docs/schematics/setup-cli.md

      If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your user name and use the provided URL in your command line output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
      {: tip}

 3. Check if an update is available for the {{site.data.keyword.bplong_notm}} command line plug-in.
 If an update is available, you find an **Update available** notification in your command line output.
+If an update is unavailable, you find a **false** notification in your command line output.
    ```
    ibmcloud plugin list | grep schematics
    ```